MicrosoftDocs/dynamics-365-ai/ai-docs/sales/notes-analysis.md

 ---
-title: "Get suggestive action on notes for Dynamics 365 Customer Engagement  | MicrosoftDocs"
+title: "Get suggestive action on notes for Dynamics 365 Sales Insights  | MicrosoftDocs"
-description: "Get intelligent suggestions on action that you take on notes you enter during a recent meeting or discussion with your customer."
-keywords: "notes analysis, Dynamics 365 Sales Insights, AI sales, Sales Insights" ms.date: 10/31/2018 ms.service: crm-online ms.custom:
+description: "Get intelligent suggestions on action that you take on notes you enter during a recent meeting or discussion with your customer." ms.date: 10/31/2018 ms.service: crm-online ms.custom: